secretvpc/terminal-video/docs/cheat-sheets/wsl-winget.md

 # WSL and Winget Universal Cheat Sheet

 This document provides an end-to-end technical reference for managing Ubuntu-based WSL environments using Winget and WSL tooling in Windows 11.
-It covers installation, export/import, user configuration, network diagnostics, and integration with Windows Terminal.
+It covers installation, export/import, user configuration, hostname and network diagnostics, service restarts, and integration with Windows Terminal.
 All guidance is structured, precise, and suitable for professional use.

 ---